boygao1992/StateBackPrototype/README.md

   - some information is packed differently (into different widgets than before)
   - extra information (dispatch to widgets already existed or add new widgets)
   - modify the appearance of some widgets (not a big deal)
-  - modify the behavior of some widgets
+  - modify the local behavior of some widgets
   - replace some widgets entirely by other implementations
   - extra behaviors on a group of widgets (may get packed into a new container)